tedsoftware/wifiattack/README.md

 sudo systemctl start NetworkManager

 ---

-## For Educational Purposes Only

----

-Disclaimer
+## NOTE

 > This software is provided for educational purposes only.
 Any misuse is the sole responsibility of the user.
 Use only on networks you own or have permission to test.

+> For Educational Purposes Only

+> I am not responsible for any damages this project will do.
+DO IT AT YOUR OWN RISK